Morley's trisector theorem

 If each vertex angle of the outer triangle is trisected, Morley's trisector theorem states that the purple triangle will be equilateral.

 In plane geometry, Morley's trisector theorem states that in any triangle, the three points of intersection of the adjacent angle trisectors form an equilateral triangle, called the first Morley triangle or simply the Morley triangle.
 The theorem was discovered in 1899 by Anglo-American mathematician Frank Morley.
 It has various generalizations; in particular, if all the trisectors are intersected, one obtains four other equilateral triangles.

 Proofs

-There are many proofs of Morley's theorem, some of which are very technical.
+There are many proofs of Morley's theorem.

 Several early proofs were based on delicate trigonometric calculations.
 Recent proofs include an algebraic proof by Connes (1998, 2004) extending the theorem to general fields other than characteristic three, and John Conway's elementary geometry proof.
 The latter starts with an equilateral triangle and shows that a triangle may be built around it which will be similar to any selected triangle.
 Morley's theorem does not hold in spherical and hyperbolic geometry.